-The most recognized smartphone brand, Apple Inc. (NASDAQ:AAPL), is showing signs of downward trend out—NASDAQ figures shows that Apple’s stock stood at $100.70 on Wednesday—just a fraction above the $100 threshold.
+The most recognised smartphone brand, Apple Inc. (NASDAQ:AAPL), is showing signs of downward trend out—NASDAQ figures show that Apple’s stock stood at $100.70 on Wednesday—just a fraction above the $100 threshold.
 Latest figures show that the stock price has come down to $96.45; this comes amidst signs of slowing demand for the latest iPhone 6s and 6s Plus models in Q4 2015.
 The Asia-focused business publication Nikkei, reports that the smartphone giant could cut iPhone 6s production by a third as the current inventory of iPhone 6s and 6s Plus have“piled up at retailers” across China, Japan, Europe and even the U.S.

 Well, the so-called high-end premium phones are seemingly losing its admiration; when disruptive brands like OnePlus and Xiaomi rolled out mid-range high-end devices, consumers flocked to lay their hands on the new models that offered a rich, premium-like experience.

 Exhibit ‘A’ is One Plus One—the so-called ‘flagship killer’ which was announced in April 2014, sold close to 1 million devices by the end of 2014.
 East Asia accounted for 39% of the sales, India accounted for 7%.
 The company’s CEO Carl Pei said in a media statement that they originally planned to sell around 30,000-50,000 units of its ‘flagship killer’.

 Exhibit ‘B’ is the Xiaomi range of devices; an IDC report points out that the key to its triumph was the launch of Redmi 2A model in China, as well as the consistent performance of Redmi 2 and Mi 4 models.
 Xiaomi’s Mi4 launched in July 2014, sold like hot cakes–over 10 Million devices worldwide in just one year.